-By analyzing current research and participating in research you can broaden both your practice and acceptance for the profession of massage therapy.
+By analyzing and participating in current research, you can broaden both your practice and acceptance for the profession of massage therapy.

-- In using the scientific method in preference to other methods of gaining information, distinguish between applied and basic, qualitative and quantitative, field and laboratory, survey and correlation research and inferential and descriptive statistics.
+- Distinguish between applied and basic, qualitative and quantitative, field and laboratory, survey and correlation research.

-- List three conditions required to establish causation in true experiments
+- List the conditions required to establish causation in experiments.

 About the author(s)

-Dr. Morien is a research scientist, dermatology physician assistant and licensed massage therapist.
-Her research interests are dermatological issues in bodyworkers, with recent studies on scar tissue and hand dermatitis.
+Annie Morien, PhD, PA-C, LMT is a research scientist, dermatology physician assistant and licensed massage therapist.
+Her research interests include dermatological issues, with recent studies on scar tissue and hand dermatitis.

 Please note that you must complete each AMTA online learning course and pass the exam one year from the date of purchase.
 If you do not complete the course and pass the exam within one year, you will be required to re-purchase the course.

 Online courses expire one year from the date of purchase.
 When a course expires, you will no longer have access to the course materials and will be required to re-purchase the course.

 This course contains information that is proprietary.
 None of the material contained within this course may be used without the express written permission of AMTA unless otherwise indicated in the course.

 You are responsible for ensuring that any new modalities, techniques, or products you use comply with your state's defined scope of practice for massage therapy.
 (See amtamassage.org/regulation.)
 While AMTA makes every attempt to present information that is beneficial to you and your massage therapy practice, the courses provided by AMTA are for educational purposes only and are not intended to cover every situation that you may encounter.
 Information presented here does not replace your independent judgment and that of your company and/or employer.
 AMTA does not endorse or approve, and AMTA assumes no responsibility for, the content, suitability, accuracy, or completeness of the information presented.